Functional Collection Programming with Semi-Ring Dictionaries: Data Layout Representations

 \subsubsection{Row Layout}

 In cases where input relations do not have duplicates, there is no need to keep the boolean multiplicity information in the corresponding dictionaries.
 Instead, relations can be stored as dictionaries where the key is an index, and the value is the corresponding row.
 This means that the relation $R(a_1, ..., a_n)$ can be represented as a dictionary of type !{ idx_type -> {$a_1$: $A_1$, ..., $a_n$: $A_n$} }!.
-We later show in Section~\ref{sec:discussion} how to handle dictionaries with values that do not form semi-ring.
 The key (of type !idx_type!) can be an arbitrary \textit{candidate key}, as it can uniquely specify a row.
 By using !dense_int! type as the key of this dictionary, the keys are consecutive integer values starting from zero; thus, we encode relations using an array representation.
 This means that the previously mentioned relation becomes an array of type ![|<$a_1$: $A_1$, ..., $a_n$: $A_n$>|]!.